 - Once you have finished the quiz, try to remember which words were tested and write them down on a piece of paper.
-You don’t only need to be able to recognise them, but to remember its correct spelling.
+You don’t only need to be able to recognize them but to remember its correct spelling.

 - Do the quiz once again and compare your written answers with the ones given in the quiz.

 Easy?
 Good!
-Let’s take the advanced quiz now!
+Let’s take a more difficult quiz now!

 Piece of cake?
 Well done!
 Let’s try now the most difficult one!